davidgilson/Hexagonal-Power-Bank/README.md

 			+ ![image](./images/07.jpg)
 	- Electrical connections
 		+ 18 gauge wire for charging modules
-		+ 16 gauge wire for main power busses
+		+ 16 gauge wire for main power buses
 		+ Nickel Strip (thickness will depend on your spot welder)
 		+ Any kind of 2 pin male-female connector pair (for the wireless pad)
 		+ XT60E-M (male panel mount)